algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 The profile creation will be the first step a candidate will need to take to use the application.

-It will consist of firstly inputting different information such as the full name, date of birth, country of residence, postal address, email address, a user name and a password.
+Firstly, the user will need to input different information such as their full name, date of birth, country of residence, postal address, email address, a user name and a password.

 "placeholder for image of mockup"